 Roloff Retirement Solutions, Inc. is a local, California based corporation.
 It is the name under which we market to the public, pay taxes, hire and pay employees and rent office and event space.
 It is also the legal corporate name for our insurance agency, doing business as Roloff Insurance Services.
-We manage over $50 million in client assets as of October, 2021.
+We manage over $70 million in assets under management of August 25, 2023.

-Commonwealth Financial Network is the name of our broker-dealer.
+Commonwealth Financial Network is the name of our Registered Investment Advisor (RIA).
 While you have probably never heard their name – they are one of the larger broker-dealers for independent financial advisors –privately owned for over 40 years.
 Simply put – they are responsible for serving as a broker (executing trades for clients) and a dealer (facilitating trades for itself) like most of the major Wall Street firms you’ve heard of.
 Because they work with independent financial advisors like myself – they do not advertise under their own name.
 In addition to processing trades – they have regulatory responsibility for overseeing all of their advisors and their accounts and activities.
-We have many responsibilities to them in documenting risks and suitability of trades, justifying investment decisions, monitoring accounts, etc. FINRA – our regulator – also audits our office on an annual basis to verify that we are following all rules and procedures properly, including things such as information security.
+We have many responsibilities to them in documenting risks and suitability of trades, justifying investment decisions, monitoring accounts, and in conjunction with the SEC, also audits our office on an annual basis to verify that we are following all rules and procedures properly, including things such as information security.